neutrinojs/neutrino/packages/airbnb-base/README.md

 ## eslint CLI

-_This is the recommended way to perform a one-off lint in a Neutrino project, and is inherited from neutrino-middleware-eslint._
+_This is the recommended way to perform a one-off lint in a Neutrino project, and is inherited from @neutrinojs/eslint._

 You can also have Neutrino invoke ESLint for you if you wish to perform a one-time lint.
 This avoids needing to install ESLint manually, creating a `.eslintrc.js` file, or having to manage includes and ignores.
 As long as the ESLint